muhammedarshadtp/Python/README.md

 # Python
-# basic under stnting for Python and print Hello world
+# basic understanting for Python and print Hello world
 # List in Python
-# Tuples
+# Tuples and Set
 # Dictionary
+# User input in python